raesian/SeattleLungProject/LabMembers.markdown

                     <h2>Billy (Won Bin) Hong</h2>
                     <h3>Junior</h3>
                     <h3>Biology</h3>
-                    <p>Won Bin (Billy) Hong is going into his junior year of college at the University of Washington Seattle and he is a general biology major.
+                    <p>Won Bin (Billy) Hong is a junior at the University of Washington Seattle and he is a general biology major.
 Some of Billy's hobbies include enjoying good food, thrifting, exploring the fine line between investment strategy and poker night, and practicing  probability in real-world settings.</p>
                 </div>
             </div>
             <div class = "card" id = "i30">